seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Who is it that can tell me who I am?

 **Fool**
-Lear's shadow.
+Lear's shadow. /

 **KING LEAR**
-I would learn that; for, by the
+/ I would learn that; for, by the
-marks of sovereignty, knowledge, and reason,
+Marks of sovereignty, knowledge, and reason,
 I should be false persuaded I had daughters.

 **GONERIL**
-This admiration, sir, is much o' the savour
+This admiration, sir, is much o' the savor
 Of other your new pranks.
 I do beseech you
 To understand my purposes aright:
 As you are old and reverend, you should be wise.